corsairmarks/combined_silfae_revisited/mod/README.md

     * Biological Holofrixit alternate species class is not randomized
     * Don't restrict the ability to work the Angler job to Anglers empires (allows other empires to employ Anglers should they somehow get access to the job)
 * 4.0.0 Update for compatibility with Stellaris version 3.3 "Libra"
-    * Integrate underlying game changes
+    * Integrate base game script changes
     * Jobs are no longer full-file overwrites!
     * Only the relevant jobs are overridden (which adjust weights based on Holofrixit castes)
     * Significant simplification of `pop_categories`